VoidVerseMC/.github/profile/README.md

 ## ❤️ Community-Driven Server

-DragonVileMC is powered by its community.
+VoidVerseMC is powered by its community.
 Player feedback, suggestions, and ideas help shape the future of the server—everyone is welcome to contribute and be heard.

 ---

-### © 2025–2026 DragonVileMC
+### © 2025–2026 VoidVerse
 _Not affiliated with Mojang Studios._
 <!--